LeeMaskell/breathr/README_PLAN.md

 3/7/24
 - Style and form Modal correctly
 - Add Modal content
-- Add scroll up functionality to preset button in mobile view
 - Work out 'cards' and requirements for the next stage of development